Some tips to make a developer’s life easier

 I still do the functional and appearance stuff in parallel but it is best to be absolutely clear about the functionality of something before investing a lot of time in making it beautiful.

 Closely related is focus.
 Coding, as writing, requires a lot of concentration.
-This is the first post I write outside of WordPress, in a text editor, I love it!
+This is the first post I write outside of Wordpress, in a text editor, I love it!
 I am less distracted, writing goes faster!
 The layout for later!
 Work on the architecture of the house, then on the decoration.

 3. Get feedback and get it soon!